profsmith89/ctps/_sources/chap15.md

 4. Interact with your executing script as you normally would.
 Your computer is treating your script as code.
 5. Upon encountering a runtime error, exception, or breakpoint in your script, the debugger's prompt returns.
 Importantly, your script's execution has not terminated, but *paused* at the point of the error, exception, or breakpoint.
 At this point, the debugger has access to your script and its *runtime state*, which includes the call stack and any variables (including their current values) *in scope* at that point.
 "In scope" is a technical term in computer science: a variable is in scope if it's valid to use it at that point in the program.
 Pulling back from the details, the debugger is again treating your script as data, but it also has access to your script's runtime state as data.
 6. Tell the debugger to do something.
 This might have you asking the debugger to print the value of some variable or to add a new breakpoint.
 Some debuggers even allow you to change portions of the script's runtime state.
 Eventually, you'll decide to either continue the script's execution (returning to step 4) or terminate it.
-7. When your script's execution terminates, the debugger is still running and it continues to have access to your script's source code (as data).
+7. When your script's execution terminates, the debugger is still running.
+It continues to have access to your script's source code (as data).
 You can set new breakpoints and restart your script's execution, which allows you to test new theories about what's wrong with it.

 ## Inserting a breakpoint